Ladysnake/Ladysnake.github.io/wiki/blabber/index.md

 ### Interlocutors

 Of course, dialogues often involve talking to *someone* (or something).
-Since version 1.2.0, Blabber lets you specify an *interlocutor* entity.
+Since version 1.2.0, Blabber lets you specify an *interlocutor* entity when starting a dialogue (using an optional argument in the command / in the API).
 This relationship can be used in several ways:

 #### In commands and texts